dolev146/Ex1_OOP/README.md

 # algo description:
+  first, convert the data from the json to objects.\
+  insert all the calls that in the csv file to list that represent the calls by over every row in the csv file.\
   check how much elevator is in the json file.\
-  make number of list that represent the number of the elevators that in the json file.\
+  make number of list that represent the number of the elevators that in the json file .\
-  id (method that every elev have) = the place of the elev in the list.\
-  insert all the calls that in the csv file to list that represent the calls by over every row in the csv file.\
-  insert dict (to each of the list) that contain the finish time of the last call in the current list.\
   if there is only one elevator - put 0 in all the collum that in the csv file.\
+  else -
+  we allocate the calls by the fastest elevator per floor,e.i we calculate the data abour all the elevators that we have and Assigned by the weights of them.
-  else -( iter the list of the calls by compute the start time of the call and the by the dict of the list- insert the call to the shortest ) by that iter all the calls that in the list when finish -insert the assignees of the calls to the csv file.\
+  So an elevator that is faster than the other elevators will handle the more calls and bring us a low average waiting time. by that iter all the calls that in the list when finish -insert the assignees of the calls to the csv file.\
   at the end return the csv file.